 History

-Until 1920, geology and paleontology at the Ludwig-Maximilians University were included in one single institute.
-They shared the space with the State Collection of Geology and Paleontology (Staatssammlung für Geologie und Paläontologie), which was independent and had its own funding.
+Until 1920, Geology and Paleontology at Ludwig-Maximilians University were united within a single institute.
+They shared space with the State Collection of Geology and Paleontology (Staatssammlung für Geologie und Paläontologie), which operated independently and had its own funding.

 Chair of Geology since 1920 (German version only)